 When is the best time of day to go on a glacier hike in Iceland?

-There are certain times in the day which are optimal for glacier walking, but it differs depending on what season you are visiting in.
+There are certain times of the day which are optimal for glacier walking, but it differs depending on the season.
 Glacier hiking at midday is usually best, as the conditions will be clearer.
-In summer, enjoy glacier hikes throughout the day.
-We do not offer tours when it is too dark, but on the tours we do offer, the beginning of your tour may start at dawn, and the end at twilight.
-You’d be right in thinking this adds some extra charm to any tour.
+In summer, you can enjoy glacier hikes throughout the day.
+During the winter, your tour may start at dawn and end at twilight, which adds a little charm to any tour.

 Challenging glacier hikes